metagentools/MetaCoAG/README.md

   --min_length MIN_LENGTH
                         minimum length of contigs to consider for binning.
                         [default: 1000]
-  --w_intra W_INTRA     maximum weight of an edge matching to assign to the
+  --p_intra P_INTRA     minimum probability of an edge matching to assign to
-                        same bin. [default: 2] --w_inter W_INTER     minimum weight of an edge matching to create a new bin. [default: 80]
-  --depth DEPTH         depth to consider for label propagation. [default: 10] --d_limit D_LIMIT     distance limit for contig matching. [default: 10] --mg_threshold MG_THRESHOLD
+                        the same bin. [default: 0.1] --p_inter P_INTER     maximum probability of an edge matching to create a new bin. [default: 0.01] --d_limit D_LIMIT     distance limit for contig matching. [default: 20] --depth DEPTH         depth to consider for label propagation. [default: 10] --mg_threshold MG_THRESHOLD
                         length threshold to consider marker genes. [default:
-                        0.3]
-  --seed_threshold SEED_THRESHOLD
-                        threshold to consider contigs with seed marker genes.
-                        [default: 0.1]
+                        0.5]
   --delimiter DELIMITER
                         delimiter for output results.
 Supports a comma (,), a semicolon (;), a tab ($'\t'), a space (" ") and a pipe